rte-france/Grid2Op/docs/grid_graph.rst

     This graph is not represented as a networkx graph, but rather as a symmetrical (sparse) matrix.

     It has no information about flows, but simply about the presence / abscence of powerlines between two buses.

+    Its size can change.

 .. _graph4-gg: